 The best thing about Hoopla?
 It’s free as long as you register with a library card.
 Read more about it here on SNIPdaily.

-All this convenience could well help Hoopla be a big winner down the line, but until the reputation and subscription base catches up with public perception, it’s going to be mostly about branding to stand out from the pack.
+All this convenience could well help Hoopla be a big winner down the line.
+That said, reputation and subscription base needs to catch up with public perception.
+It’s going to be mostly about branding to stand out from the pack in the meantime.

 Please follow us on Flipboard and Twitter for more news, rumors, and reviews.
 If you prefer Facebook or LinkedIn, we’re there as well and would love to talk streaming content with you and our group of friends.